aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 **ASP.NET web method handles server requests**

 As mentioned above, the highlighting is actually inserted into our source PDF file when we perform the save operation which uses GetImageStamp method to insert the image stamp in source PDF file at the location specified on editor.
 See Canvas.aspx.cs tab below with source code of GetImageStamp method.
-It uses Aspose.PDF.ImageStamp class to insert the highlighting rectangle in the PDF file.
+It uses Aspose.Pdf.ImageStamp class to insert the highlighting rectangle in the PDF file.

 ### Searching Text in PDF File